assalahalla/assalahalla/README.md

 - 🧩 I use my logical, critical and analytic thinking to solve probelms

-- ♟️ I’m addicted to SUDOKU, play chess sometimes
+- ♟️ I’m addicted to SUDOKU

 - 🔗 I enjoy examining complex system